2024 Argentina vs Australia

 Already a subscriber?
 Log In

-Many (even us at FloRugby) thought that with the Australia national rugby team’s win at the death over Argentina in the third round of this year’s Rugby Championship last weekend the Wallabies were beginning to finally turn a corner following a disastrous period in the squad’s history.
+Many (even us at FloRugby) thought that with the Australia national rugby team’s win at the death over Argentina in the third round of this year’s Rugby Championship last weekend, the Wallabies were beginning to turn a corner following a disastrous period in the squad’s history.

 Argentina made sure in the rematch that any fuzzy feelings didn’t last long.

-Los Pumas ripped the Wallabies apart in a record-setting 67-27 victory in Santa Fe on Saturday, going from being 20-3 down about a half-hour into the match to stunningly scoring 64 points in under 50 minutes as the Aussies conceded the most-ever points in a single match in their test rugby history.
+Los Pumas ripped the Wallabies apart in a record-setting 67-27 victory in Santa Fe on Saturday, going from being 20-3 down about 30 minutes into the match to stunningly scoring 64 points in under 50 minutes.
+The Aussies conceded the most points in a single match in their test rugby history.

-It was an absolute thrashing by Argentina, which in the process got its biggest-ever victory over the Wallabies and made the brilliant Pumas the only team still able to overtake South Africa for this year’s Rugby Championship title with two tests against the mighty Springboks looming later this month.
+It was an absolute thrashing by Argentina, which in the process, got its biggest victory over the Wallabies and made the brilliant Pumas the only team still able to overtake South Africa for this year’s Rugby Championship title with two tests against the mighty Springboks looming later this month.

-Meanwhile, the Wallabies’ performance (particularly in the second half) was about as shambolic of a display that has ever been seen in the team’s modern history and is a major step backwards, dooming Australia to wooden spoon territory if it can’t defeat rival New Zealand at any point over the final two rounds of the competition.
+Meanwhile, the Wallabies’ performance (particularly in the second half) was about as shambolic of a display that has ever been seen in the team’s modern history and is a major step backward, dooming Australia to wooden spoon territory, if it can’t defeat rival New Zealand at any point over the final two rounds of the competition.

 Before the floodgates opened in the Santa Fe sunshine, however, things were looking up for the Wallabies.